MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Experiment

 \paragraph{Improving Monotonicity of Training Signal.} We first analyze the effect of Pass@k on stabilizing evaluation during training.
-Table~\ref{tab:kendall} reports Kendall’s rank correlation coefficient ($\tau$) for a series of 54 checkpoints trained on 1.5T tokens, evaluated across different benchmarks.
+Table~\ref{tab:kendall} reports Kendall’s rank correlation coefficient ($\tau$) across different benchmarks.
 For generative benchmarks (Math and Code), as $k$ in Pass@k increases, the Kendall's $\tau$ value consistently rises.
 This indicates that Pass@k provides a more monotonic and stable signal of training progress compared to the high volatility of greedy decoding.
-Conversely, we observe a sharp decline in consistency for multiple-choice (MC) benchmarks (Knowledge).
-We hypothesize this is due to their limited answer space, where repeated sampling may lead to correct answers being guessed by chance, thereby introducing noise rather than measuring robust capability.
-This finding suggests that Pass@k is ill-suited for MC-style evaluations; we apply it exclusively to generative tasks subsequently.
+Conversely, as hypothesized in Section~\ref{sec:passk}, we observe a sharp decline in consistency for multiple-choice (MC) benchmarks (Knowledge).
+This empirical evidence confirms that the limited answer space of MC tasks amplifies noise via random guessing rather than measuring robust capability.
+Consequently, our MaP framework exclusively recommends and applies Pass@k for generative tasks, while reverting to standard protocols for MC tasks.

 \paragraph{Enhancing Prediction of Downstream Performance.} Next, we investigate whether this improved stability translates into better prediction of downstream performance.
 Figure~\ref{fig:passk} presents an experiment in which we train 12 smaller models (243M active parameters) using varied training strategies (e.g., learning rate schedulers) and then apply an identical SFT process to each.
 Figure~\ref{fig:passk}~(Left) plots pre-training ranks against post-SFT ranks using greedy evaluation.
 The Pairwise Ranking Reversal Rate (PRR) reaches 50\%, indicating that selecting a model for the next stage of the pipeline based on this evaluation is no better than random chance.
 In contrast, when using Pass@16 for evaluation (Figure~\ref{fig:passk}~(Middle)), the PRR drops significantly to 22.73\%.
 This trend is systematic, as shown in Figure~\ref{fig:passk}~(Right): the reversal proportion decreases monotonically as $k$ increases, confirming that a more stable evaluation protocol yields a more reliable forecast of downstream ranking.